oracle-livelabs/security/accessgovernance-oci-iam/connect-oci-iam/connect-oci-iam.md

   ![OCI Enter details](images/enter-oci-system-name.png)

-7. Enter the Tenancy OCID and Region details.
+7. Enter the Tenancy OCID and Region Identifier.

   To obtain the Tenancy OCID, navigate to user profile on the top right corner and click on Tenancy.
 Note the Tenancy OCID for further use.